biocypher/biochatter-paper/manuscript.md

 This approach can be extended to a more complex model chain, where the correcting agent, for example, can query a knowledge graph or a vector database to ground its responses in prior knowledge.
 These chains are easy to implement, and some are available out of the box in the LangChain framework [@langchain].
-However, they can behave unpredictably, which increases with the number of links in the chain, and as such should be tightly controlled.
+However, they can behave unpredictably, which increases with the number of links in the chain and, as such, should be tightly controlled.
 They also add to the computational burden of the system, which is particularly relevant for deployments on end-user devices.

 ## Author Contributions {.page_break_before}